ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 ## Part 1 - Terraform Data Sources

-- `Data sources` allow data to be fetched or computed for use elsewhere in Terraform configuration.
+- `Data sources` allow data to be fetched or computed for use elsewhere in the Terraform configuration.

 - Go to the `AWS console and create an image` from your EC2.
-Select your instance and from actions click image and templates and then give a name for ami `my-ami` and click create.
+Select your instance and from actions click image and templates, and then give a name for ami `my-ami` and click create.

 # It will take some time. go to the next steps.